ondewo/ondewo-nlu-webhook-server-python/README.md

 ### SSL Certificates

-The webhook server is built to be deployed using SSL.
-The certificate files `cert.pem` and `key.pem` need to be provided in the folder `/src/certificates`.
+The webhook server is built to be deployed using SSL via envoy.
+The certificate files `cert.pem` and `key.pem` need to be provided in the folder `configs/ondewo-ingress/ondewo-ingress-envoy/certs`.
+The envoy configuration file `envoy.yaml` is provided in the folder `configs/ondewo-ingress/ondewo-ingress-envoy/envoy.yaml`.

 A `Makefile` is included in the repository to generate self-signed certificates sufficient for local deployment.
-To generate them run the command `make create_ssl_certificates` in the repository's root directory.
+To generate them run the command `make run_ondewo_nlu_webhook_server_create_ssl_certificates` in the repository's root directory.

 ### Docker